RodrigoMarquesP/TicTacToe_mobile_app/README.md

 buildozer init
 ````

 This command creates a 'buildzer.spec' file, which needs to be open and modified.
-In this file that we set the application name, the icon, the load screen image and the requirements of it, like modules and file extensions to be downloaded or recognized.
+In this file we set the application name, the icon, the load screen image and the requirements of it, like modules and file extensions to be downloaded or recognized.
 I put the altered code below to guide you:

 ````